kmwallio/ThiefMD/docs/_help/wordpress.md

 Check your PHP's file upload size limit and make sure it's larger than the image your uploading.

 The Web Server running may also impose file upload limits.

+### Disable mod_security

+On [DreamHost](https://dreamhost.com), you can disable mod_security by going into Manage Domains, clicking Edit, and choosing to disable **Extra Web Security?**.

+Disabling mod\_security can open up your site to DDoS attacks, SQL Injections, Brute Force attacks, and other preventable common issues.
+We recommend trying the other workarounds listed.

+Disabling mod\_security may improve XML-RPC reliability.

 ### Other issue?